FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ### Aeon - Clarity
 One of the more difficult factions to play due to some quirks with their tanks, but very rewarding when used correctly.
 - Pros:
-  - T1 Aurora outranges all other T1 tanks, can dodge incoming fire, and is amphibious
+  - T1 Tank outranges all other T1 tanks, can dodge incoming fire, and is amphibious
-  - T2 Obsidian is a strong unit, effective vs other T2, but is slow moving with a short range which puts it at a disadvantage against T1 units.
+  - T2 Tank is a strong unit, effective vs other T2, but is slow moving with a short range which puts it at a disadvantage against T1 units.
-  - The only faction to have a T2 fighter, you can dominate the skies with these until T3 air hits the field.
+  - The only faction to have a T2 Fighter, you can dominate the skies with these until T3 air hits the field.
 - Cons:
-  - T1 Aurora has very low hp, is quite slow, and requires constant attention.
+  - T1 Tank has very low hp, is quite slow, and requires constant attention.
-  - T2 Obsidian is slow and low ranged, and not as good vs T1 as other T2 tanks.
+  - T2 Tank is slow and low ranged, and not as good vs T1 as other T2 tanks.

 For more information on intermediate-level play of this faction: [Aeon 1v1 Guide](/Play/Learning/Aeon-1v1-Guide).

 ### Seraphim - Destruction
 This faction has very strong units and some good defenses, especially shields, though suffer from a lack of unit choice.
 - Pros:
-  - T1 artillery is effective, and amphibious
+  - T1 Artillery is effective, and amphibious
-  - T2 Illshavoh is very strong for it's Tier, should be treated as a T2.5 unit
+  - T2 Assault Bot is very strong for it's Tier, should be treated as a T2.5 unit
-  - T2 gunship is slightly stronger than other factions' T2 gunships
+  - T2 Gunship is slightly stronger than other factions' T2 gunships
 - Cons:
   - A distinct lack of units that other factions have, e.g. no Light Assault Bots (LABs)